haskell-waargonaut/waargonaut/README.md

 * BYO parsing library, the parser built into Waargonaut does not tie you to a particular parsing library.
-With the caveat that your parsing library must have an instance of `CharParser` from the [parsers](https://hackage.haskell.org/package/parsers) package.
+With the caveat that your parsing library must have an instance of `CharParsing` from the [parsers](https://hackage.haskell.org/package/parsers) package.

 * Generic functions are provided to make the creation of Encoders and Decoders are bit easier.
 However these _are_ tied to typeclasses, so they do come with